 - Reduce overstock by better predictions and innovative customer collaboration in product development.

-Now, we are launching a way for customers to extend the lifespan of their NA-KD products.
-NA-KD Circle is an integrated marketplace where customers can buy and sell their pre-loved items on NA-KD.com.
+In 2021, we launched a way for customers to extend the lifespan of their NA-KD products.
+NA-KD Circle is an integrated marketplace where customers can easily buy and sell their preloved items on NA-KD.com.
 Because the best thing we can do for the planet is to get more wear out of the clothing we already have.

 Research* shows that doubling the number of times a garment is worn can reduce its climate footprint by up to 50%.
-Our ambition is that we will enable our customers to prolong the life of 5 million garments through circularity initiatives by 2025.
-Both NA-KD Circle, and through other initiatives.
+Our ambition is that we will enable our customers to prolong the life of 5 million garments through circularity initiatives by 2025 (both NA-KD Circle and through other initiatives like rental).

 Towards a circular fashion industry